ChandaSourav/Watch-and-Key-Classifier-Using-SVM/README.md

 # Watch-and-Key-Classifier-Using-SVM
-Watch and Key image classifier with deep learning.
+Watch and Key image classifier with Machine learning.